 This question—Are we still under the law?—is often asked in an effort to diminish the law of God in the life of the Christian.
 It is said, “Since we are not under law but under grace, we do not need to keep the Ten Commandments any longer.”

-The Bible certainly does say that we are not under the law, but does that imply that we are free from the obligation to obey it?
-The text is found in Romans 6:14, 15.
-"For sin shall not have dominion over you: for ye are not under the law, but under grace.
-What then? shall we sin, because we are not under the law, but under grace?
-God forbid."
+The Bible certainly does say that we are not under law, but does that imply that we are free from the obligation to obey it?
+The passage is found in Romans 6:14, 15: “Sin shall not have dominion over you, for you are not under law but under grace.”

 How easily we could prevent confusion if we accepted exactly what the Bible says.
 Paul gives his own explanation of this very statement.
 After stating that we are not under the law but under grace, he asks, “What then?”
 This simply means, “How are we to understand this?”

 Notice his answer.
 In anticipation that some will construe his words to mean that you can break the law because you are under grace, he says, “Shall we sin (break the law) because we are not under law but under grace?
 Certainly not!”
 In the strongest possible language, Paul states that being under grace does not give a license to break the law.
 Yet this is what millions believe today, missing Paul’s clear point.

 If being under grace does not exempt us from keeping the law, then what does Paul mean by saying that Christians are not under the law?
 He gives that answer in Romans 3:19:

 “Now we know that whatever the law says, it says to those who are under the law, that every mouth may be stopped, and all the world may become guilty before God.”